matter-labs/zksync-web-era-docs/docs/dev/guide/hello-world.md

 In order to interact with dApps built on zkSync, connect the Metamask wallet to the zkSync alpha testnet network and bridge some funds to L2.

-- The [guide](./connecting-to-metamask.md) on connecting to Metamask.
+- The [guide](../private-testnet/metamask.md) on connecting to Metamask.
-- The [guide](./bridging-funds.md) on depositing funds to zkSync
+- Use our [portal](https://zqgai-staging-wallet-v2.zksync.dev) to bridge funds to zkSync.

 ### Project structure